aleppard/argus/README.md

 * Supporting search through local text, HTML or other documents.
 * Supporting search of local images using ML.
 * A ML model to translate questions into queries (e.g. BERT).
-* A question and answer engine perhaps trained on Wikipedia.
+* A question and answer engine perhaps trained on Wikipedia/[DBpedia](https://www.dbpedia.org).
-* Supporting a local copy of Wikipedia.
+* Supporting a local copy of Wikipedia/DBpedia.
 * Supporting a local copy of OpenStreetMap.
 * An integrated dictionary to handle spelling, definitions, anagrams, pronunciation etc.
 * An integrated thesaurus to handle synonyms, antonyms etc.